gecko0307/dagon/CONTRIBUTING.md

 Adding new external dependencies should be avoided as much as possible.
 Only GC-free third-party D libraries are allowed.
 C libraries should be linked via BindBC binding.

+#### Branching strategy

+`master` branch is a development branch for the next release.
+When release is ready, a release branch is created from `master` (for example, `dev_0.10`).
+Release branches are not merged back into `master`, they are used to fix bugs and make minor updates.

 ####  Code style and standards

 Dagon follows [D style](https://dlang.org/dstyle.html).
 Essential rules are the following: